List of EastEnders characters introduced in 2018: Arshad Ahmed

 When Honey Mitchell (Emma Barton) has toothache and unable to get an appointment with a dentist, Arshad arranges for Honey to see his foster son Adam Bateman (Stephen Rahman-Hughes) at a dental practice.
 After the appointment, Adam and Honey begin dating and Arshad suggests that Adam bring Honey and her children over for lunch one day to meet him and Miriam.
 However, Adam cheats on Honey with Arshad and Miriam's granddaughter Habiba Ahmed (Rukku Nahar) and Honey's ex-husband Billy Mitchell (Perry Fenwick) witnesses them kissing and tells Arshad and Miriam.
 Despite Arshad proclaiming that Billy is lying and letting his emotions over the end of his marriage interfere with the relationship, both he and Miriam are shaken by the revelation, especially as Habiba has had a crush on Adam before.
 Miriam suggests that Arshad ignore it and assures him that she will deal with Habiba personally.
 After Honey provides Arshad and Mariam with travel vouchers, the pair leave Walford for a pilgrimage to Pakistan.

-On 3 October 2017, it was announced that Ganatra had reprised his role, having departed the serial in 2016.
+On 3 October 2017, it was announced that Ganatra had reprised his role, having departed the soap in 2016.
 It was also confirmed that members of the character's family would be introduced.
 The character and Sharma's casting was announced on 15 November.
 Arshad and Mariam are foster carers and Arshad is billed as "jovial and with an air of mischief".
 Arshad and Mariam move to Albert Square, the show's setting, to rent Masood's house after agreeing it will allow them more room for their foster care.
 A show spokesperson said that the character's introduction is "certainly not the hassle free move they were expecting", adding that they will become embroiled in other character's drama instantly.
 Sharma expressed his delight at joining the show's cast and playing Arshad.
 John Yorke, the show's executive consultant, stated he was overjoyed to introduce more characters from Masood's family and promised "some incredibly challenging, fun and exciting stories ahead" for them.
 He also confirmed that more members of the family would be introduced.
 Following the characters' arrival, Daisy, one of their foster children, is introduced.
 Daisy goes missing upon her arrival and a "frantic search" is launched that could provide a "potentially devastating setback" for Arshad and Mariam.